From zero to

 You have options!
 But if you're motivated and

-hard-working with an entrepreneur spirit, Coldwell Banker Advantage of the Triad and Triangle wants to talk to you!
+hard-working with an entrepreneurial spirit, Coldwell Banker Advantage of the Triad and Triangle wants to talk to you!

 Complete your Post-Licensing and Continuing Education Requirements